pantheon-systems/documentation/source/content/guides/wordpress-configurations/04-wp-cfm.md

 Deploy the `.json` file from Dev to Test:

-1. Check **Pull files and the database from the Live environment?** and then click **Deploy Code from Development to Test Environment** if deploying via the Pantheon Dashboard or include `--sync-content` if deploying with Terminus:
+1. Check **Pull files and the database from the Live environment?**, then click **Deploy Code from Development to Test Environment** if deploying via the Pantheon Dashboard or include `--sync-content` if deploying with Terminus:

     ```bash{promptUser: user}
     terminus env:deploy <site>.test --sync-content --updatedb --note="Deploy code for <bundle_name> configuration"